rijkvp/Python-Automation/README.md

 - `mcserver-status.py`

 Notifies you about minecraft server status changes.
-Usefull if your friends are manually hosting their servers and you want to know when they are online.
+Useful if your friends are manually hosting their servers and you want to know when they are online.

 ## Dependencies